 Introductory Statement from Anne Graham, Chief Executive Officer, National Transport Authority

 Chairperson and members of the committee, thank you for the invitation to attend.
-I understand that the Committee wishes to focus upon the provision of bus services in Dublin.
-To assist me in dealing with your subsequent questions I am joined by Tim Gaston, Director of Public Transport Services with the Authority.
+I understand that the Committee wishes to focus upon traffic management and congestion in Galway.
+To assist me in dealing with your subsequent questions I am joined by Hugh Creegan, Deputy CEO with the Authority.

 Remit of the Authority